BeipDev/BeipMU/Documentation/Tips_and_Tricks.md

 ...
 And that means if you open up the connection list, select your character, and hit the **New** button, and make a Puppet window, you can use `[Public]` as the 'Receive Prefix' and and `scream public=` as the "Send Prefix".

 Now you have an entire window just for that channel!
-Don't forget: If you already set up triggers for channels, you might need to exempt any that are being used with a puppet window, or else you might find the conflict causes ingoble and shameful faiulure.
+Don't forget: If you already set up triggers for channels, you might need to exempt any that are being used with a puppet window, or else you might find the conflict causes ingoble and shameful failure.